-Melbourne was long ranked the world’s most liveable city.
-But in 2018 its title was lost to Vienna.
-Faced with an ageing population, the impending certainty of 'peak death' is upon is in a few short years.
+Melbourne was long ranked the World’s Most Liveable City.
+But in 2018 this title was lost to Vienna.
+Faced with an ageing population, the impending certainty of 'peak death' will be upon us in a few short years.

-As members of the Baby Boomer generation get old and die, pressures on the public, private, community and family systems that overlap in end of life care and decision-making will force massive change, as will the growing financial power and expectation of choice Boomers wield.
+As members of the Baby Boomer generation get old and die, pressures on the public, private, community and family systems that overlap in end of life care and decision-making will force massive changes, as will the growing financial power and expectation of choice that Boomers wield.

-How can we — government, medical practitioners, corporations, citizens and designers — create the ideal spaces and places for dying well, with choice, respect and dignity?
-What could happen in Melbourne over the next three decades that see it become
+How can we — government, medical practitioners, corporations, citizens and designers — create the ideal spaces and places for dying well with choice, respect and dignity?
+What could happen in Melbourne over the next three decades that would see it become

 The World’s Most Deathable City